KingChlorine/KingChlorine/README.md

 - 👋 Hi, I’m @KingChlorine
 - 👀 I’m interested in ...
-Learning, creating and angry music.
+Gaming, art and music
 - 🌱 I’m currently learning ...
 HTML, CSS AND JavaScript.
 - 💞️ I’m looking to collaborate on ...
 Anything beginner friendly!
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 KingChlorine/KingChlorine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.